UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

   [DSH file transfer portal](https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml)
 - Email the research group with any issues and the masterfile, explaining the issues and asking for them to look into and fix them.
+  - Any issues with the dispatch list need to be addressed and then this should be used to re-run the redcap extraction on the DSH (as school names come from the dispatch list).
+  - If there are still issues that are important after the dispatch list has been corrected then the masterfile will need to be edited, and we should use that version downstream.
+Any schools that don't exist in the dispatch list will not make it into the report processing stage as they won't have a school name.
 - Copy the extract to your local machine's version of the `rred-reports` in `input/processed/{year}/`, naming the file to match [src/rred_reports/reports/report_config.toml](../reports/report_config.toml)